Inertial confinement fusion: Electricity generation

 Inertial fusion energy (IFE) power plants have been studied since the late 1970s.
 These devices were to deliver multiple targets per second into the reaction chamber, using the resulting energy to drive a conventional steam turbine.

 Technical challenges

 Even if the many technical challenges in reaching ignition were all to be solved, practical problems abound.
-Given the 1 to 1.5% efficiency of the laser amplification process and thatsteam-driven turbine systems are typically about 35% efficient, fusion gains would have to be on the order of 125-fold just to energetically break even.
+Given the 1 to 1.5% efficiency of the laser amplification process and that steam-driven turbine systems are typically about 35% efficient, fusion gains would have to be on the order of 125-fold just to energetically break even.

 An order of magnitude improvement in laser efficiency may be possible through the use of designs that replace flash lamps with laser diodes that are tuned to produce most of their energy in a frequency range that is strongly absorbed.
 Initial experimental devices offer efficiencies of about 10%, and it is suggested that 20% is possible.

-NIF uses about 330 mJ to produce the driver beams, producing an expected yield of about 20 mJ, with maximum credible yield of 45 mJ.
+NIF uses about 330 MJ to produce the driver beams, producing an expected yield of about 20 MJ, with maximum credible yield of 45 MJ.